Seriously the Best Chimichurri Sauce Recipe of all times, Argentinian and South American versions included!

 If you prefer you can serve it as a dipping sauce or even use it as a marinade.

-I used my food processor here because I was after a rustic texture of the parsley and cilantro, but If you are wanting something smoother then you can use a blender instead, so your sauce will be more of a silky puree.
+I used my food processor here because I was after a rustic texture of the parsley, but If you are wanting something smoother then you can use a blender instead, so your sauce will be more of a silky puree.
 Whatever rocks your taste buds.

 I think of chimichurri like a pesto sauce minus the nuts.

-If you aren’t fond of cilantro you can just replace it with an equal amount of flat leaf Italian parsley.
-The curly parsley is more ornamental and lacks in flavor.
+So If you aren’t fond of cilantro just leave it out and stick to the classic.
+I love to make this with flat leaf Italian parsley as the curly one is more ornamental and lacks in flavor but will sure do in a pinch 😉

 Can be stored in the refrigerator for a few days, just remember to bring it to room temperature before serving.

-A perfect marriage of parsley, garlic and cilantro make the best Argentinian chimichurri sauce of all times.
+A perfect marriage of parsley, oregano, garlic and cilantro (optional for the South American / California version ), make the best Argentinian chimichurri sauce of all times.

 - 1/3 c extra virgin olive oil